 - Calvin and Hobbes: One episode has Calvin look at a cloud that forms into his head, and he sees to his shock that it's sticking its tongue out at him!

-- Also in BlazBlue The Kaka see Bang's face in the sky in one of his endings.
+- BlazBlue: The Kaka see Bang's face in the sky in one of his endings.

-- During the ending of Donald in Maui Mallard, Hernae speaks as if Maui has died in battle (he just got his head stuck on the ground) and promises to get him a constellation in the sky.
+- Donald in Maui Mallard: In the ending, Hernae speaks as if Maui has died in battle (he just got his head stuck on the ground) and promises to get him a constellation in the sky.
 His grinning face is seen among the stars after she spirits him away.

-- In the ending to Mega Man 3, Proto Man's face can be seen in the sky.
+- Mega Man 3: In the ending, Proto Man's face can be seen in the sky.

 - Power Pro-kun Pocket series:

-- One canon bad ending in Power Pro-kun Pocket 1 shows the protagonist lamenting the death of his friend Kameda, and seeing his face over the starry sky.
+- Power Pro-kun Pocket 1: One canon bad ending shows the protagonist lamenting the death of his friend Kameda, and seeing his face over the starry sky.

-- The bad ending for returning to the future in Power Pro-kun Pocket 6: Factory Baseball Edition shows the protagonist's face fading over the sky along with a shooting star as his co-workers silently stargaze.
+- Power Pro-kun Pocket 6: Factory Baseball Edition: The bad ending for returning to the future shows the protagonist's face fading over the sky along with a shooting star as his co-workers silently stargaze.

-- One game over from Pawapoke Dash shows the protagonist looking up at the sky in tears after his poltergeist baseball father passes away due to the failure of his mission.
+- Pawapoke Dash: One game over shows the protagonist looking up at the sky in tears after his poltergeist baseball father passes away due to the failure of his mission.
 In the ending for Hell Dungeon, the protagonist is yanked from the underworld right before he can reunite with his deceased parents.
 He looks sadly at images of them in the sky, but then realizes they're standing right behind him.

-- Should the player take too long to kill the final boss of The Revenge of Shinobi, Naoko gets crushed by a Descending Ceiling and the hero is left to grieve while imagining her face in the sky.
+- The Revenge of Shinobi: Should the player take too long to kill the final boss, Naoko gets crushed by a Descending Ceiling and the hero is left to grieve while imagining her face in the sky.
 In a prototype for the game, a cut alternate bad ending exists where Joe is the one who dies, though the context is unknown.
 Naoko is then seen holding his sword and imagining his face in the sky.

-- At the end of the Sega Master System version of Sonic the Hedgehog 2, Sonic will look up to the sky and imagine Tails if he failed to find save him, implying that at the very least Sonic never sees Tails again.
+- Sonic the Hedgehog 2: At the end of the Sega Master System version, Sonic will look up to the sky and imagine Tails if he failed to find save him, implying that at the very least Sonic never sees Tails again.
 If the player does rescue Tails, both of their faces appear in the sky.

-- In the bad ending of Sonic the Hedgehog CD, Sonic pitches a rock at Dr. Eggman and blows him up sky-high, resulting in a smoke cloud shaped like Eggman's face.
+- Sonic the Hedgehog CD: In the bad ending, Sonic pitches a rock at Dr. Eggman and blows him up sky-high, resulting in a smoke cloud shaped like Eggman's face.
 In the good ending, the Little Planet creates a formation of sparkles shaped like Sonic's face as if greeting him before fading away.

-- In Sonic Adventure 2, Shadow's entire body is imposed over the earth.
-Tecnically an example.
+- Sonic Adventure 2: Shadow's entire body is imposed over the earth.
+Technically an example.

-- The good ending of Sonic Mania has the Little Planet doing that same thing again, with the added bonus of Tails and Knuckles not knowing Sonic had been warped away by the Phantom Ruby.
+- Sonic Mania: The good ending has the Little Planet doing that same thing again, with the added bonus of Tails and Knuckles not knowing Sonic had been warped away by the Phantom Ruby.

-- The opening of Super Smash Bros.: Melee shows Zelda's head in the sky above Sheik's.
+- Super Smash Bros.
+Melee: The opening shows Zelda's head in the sky above Sheik's.

-- Occurs in one character's ending in Twisted Metal 2.
-In Spectre's ending, he wishes for the whole world to see his face.
+- Twisted Metal 2: In Spectre's ending, he wishes for the whole world to see his face.
 Unfortunately for him, he leaves out the "how", which prompts Calypso to grant his wish by stretching his face across the entire sky.

-- Played for laughs in The Wonderful 101, where this will happen with Wonder-Green after being knocked to the sky should the player fail a quick time event.
+- The Wonderful 101: Played for laughs: this will happen with Wonder-Green after being knocked to the sky should the player fail a quick time event.
 A picture of him giving the thumbs up fades in to view from where he was knocked.